jb55/clightning-dumpkeys/README.md

 # clightning-dumpkeys

-Dump xpubs and xprvs from your clightning node
+Dump funding wallet xpubs and xprv from your clightning node.

+**WARNING** just saving your xprvs is not enough to backup your clightning node.
+There are other channel state (p2wsh) outputs that are not dumped here.
+Please use the recommended backup method provided by clightning (as of this writing there aren't any, but that should change soon).

 ## usage